Helping you navigate long-term care and aging with expert guidance, trusted information, and practical tools.

 Skin Care Guide for Bedridden Seniors

-Chronic diseases that compromise skin integrity such as diabetes and peripheral vascular disease are becoming increasingly common.
+With our aging population, chronic diseases that compromise skin integrity such as diabetes and peripheral vascular disease are becoming increasingly common especially in long-term care situations.
+Careful attention and quality care are key.

 Sally Phillips